tensorchord/envd/README.md

 ## Who should use envd?

-We're focused on helping data scientists and teams that develop AI/ML models.
+We're focused on helping developers and teams.
 And they may suffer from:

 - building the development environments with Python/R/Julia, CUDA, Docker, SSH, and so on.
 Do you have a complicated Dockerfile or build script that sets up all your dev environments, but is always breaking?
 - Updating the environment.
 Do you always need to ask infrastructure engineers how to add a new Python/R/Julia package in the Dockerfile?